 Do You Have to wait to swim after you eat?

-Have you been told that you shouldn’t swim right after you eat?
-It’s been passed down from generation to generation, yet nobody seems to know if it’s true or not.
-Today we answer the question: do you really need to wait 30 minutes after eating to swim?
+Have you been told that you shouldn’t swim immediately after eating?
+It’s a common belief that has been passed down from generation to generation, yet nobody seems to know if it’s true or not.
+Today we answer the question: do you really need to wait 30 minutes to swim after eating?

 Myth or Fact: Do you really need to wait 30 minutes after eating to swim?

 This statement is a… myth.
-You don’t need to wait to swim after you eat.
+There is no scientific evidence showing that you need to wait to swim after you eat.

 The thought process behind this statement was that your body needed to digest the food a bit before you could swim.
-And that if you swim right after eating you’re stealing the blood your stomach needs to do this.
-The alternative thought is that your stomach is taking away the blood flow from the extremities which you would need to keep you above water.
+And that if you immediately swim after eating, you’re stealing the blood your stomach needs to do this.
+The alternative thought is that your stomach is taking away blood from the extremities which you need to use to keep you afloat in the water.

 Your body contains about 1.2-1.5 gallons of blood — approximately 10% of an adult’s body weight is blood.
 That said, the body has plenty of blood to go around.
 There is enough blood to digest and swim at the same time.

-Now, just because this myth is disproved, doesn’t mean you should go out and gorge yourself and then expect to swim competitively.
+Now, just because this myth is disproved, doesn’t mean you should have a big meal and then expect to swim competitively.

-You can experience some abdominal cramping from swimming too hard after eating a large meal, just like you would if you decided to eat a lot of food and go for a run.
+You can experience stomach cramps from swimming too hard after eating a large meal, just like you would if you decided to eat a lot of food and go for a run.

 During the anticipation phase, your body is preparing itself to eat.
 It has been triggered to know that food is on the way and begins to start pumping more blood.
 Your heart begins to pump more quickly, and your cardiac output increases.
 During this phase, not much happens in the GI system, but this increase allows for the digestion phase to have the blood it needs to digest your food.